GeovanGenolos/Encrypt_Decrypt_Code/README.md

 **Usage**

--Run the script dec.py.
+- Run the script dec.py.

--Enter the encrypted text in the provided input field.
+- Enter the encrypted text in the provided input field.

--Click the "Decrypt" button to view the decrypted text.
+- Click the "Decrypt" button to view the decrypted text.

 # **Encryption Script**